• CrimeConUK: September 2021

 “I went in and he was laying on the floor and he was crying,” Browne said.
 “That was the first time I had seen that, ever.
 He looked up at me and said ‘John, I want to be a good person, I’m just not.
 Sociopaths rarely say anything like that.
 So, I was very surprised, and I don’t think he was crying for himself.
 I think he was feeling remorse, which is also very unusual for a sociopath.
 That exchange where he was emotional and saying stuff like that only lasted for a couple of hours.
 Probably the longest two hours of my life, because he started telling me about his ‘projects’ as he called them… I found it pretty extraordinary when he said ‘I want to be a good person, I’m just not.”

-It was also during this time period that Bundy told his lawyer he had killed over 100 people.
+It was also during this period that Bundy told his lawyer he had killed over 100 people.

 This isn’t the only time Bundy “came to,” either.
 Special agent Bill Hagmeier recalled a time when Bundy nearly committed suicide.

 “…He was sitting across from me, and he had a pen,” the special agent noted.
 “He said, ‘I can stick this so far up my artery it’ll squirt in your face.
 And I’ll be drained before anybody even gets here.’
 And, I said, ‘Is that what you want to do?’
-And he says, ‘I’m not gonna let them kill me.’”
+And he says, ‘I’m not gonna let them kill me.”

 Shortly after, though, Hagmeier spoke with Bundy about his apparent and sudden faith, convincing him not to go through with the act as he feared the possibility of being eternally damned..